Water Conservation Stages and water restrictions

 FactorPossible StatusStatus

-21 Mile Creek SupplyOffline or onlineIntermittently online with fall rain affecting turbidity
+21 Mile Creek SupplyOffline or onlineIntermittently online with spring snowmelt and rain affecting turbidity

 Reservoir LevelsAbove or below fire storage levelsAbove fire storage levels

-Fire Danger RatingLow, Moderate, High or ExtremeWhistler’s Fire Danger rating is Low
+Whistler Fire Rescue Service: Fire Danger RatingLow, Moderate, High or ExtremeWhistler’s Fire Danger rating is: Low

 Why Does Water Conservation Matter?